-You will have completely different projects depending on whether your plane is a passenger, a military or an orbital one.
-So the project manager on the vendor side selects a team keeping your vision, purpose and value of the project in mind.
+The project will look completely different depending on whether your plane is a passenger plane, a military plane, or an orbital one.
+The project manager on the vendor side selects a team while keeping the vision, purpose, and value of the project in mind.
 Every expert is important since personal motivation and experience strongly influence the overall result.

-What are the three most important lessons you’ve learnt from your previous ‘airplane’ projects?|
+|How many years of experience in airplane construction do you have?||What are the three most important lessons you’ve learned from your previous ‘airplane’ projects?|

-|What percentage of rivets is designed with hidden heads?||What experience do you want to get on the current airplane project?|
+|What percentage of rivets is designed with hidden heads?||What experience do you want to gain on the current airplane project?|

 Make sure your team consists of motivated people